ajdapretnar/orange/docs/data/rst/index.rst

-Opening the :ref:`Select Attributes` widget reveals that in our input data file all seven column are treated as ordinary attributes (input variables), with the only distinction that the first two variables are categorical (discrete) and the other two are real-valued (continuous):
+Opening the :ref:`Select Attributes` widget reveals that in our input data file all seven column are treated as ordinary attributes (input variables), with the only distinction being that the first two variables are categorical (discrete) and the other two are real-valued (continuous):

 .. image:: select-attributes-start.png